AxdeKlerk/SLP/DEBUGGING.md

 Scaled web dyno down with `heroku ps:scale web=0`, ran migrations, then scaled it back up.

 **Lesson Learned 4:**
-On the Eco plan, only one dyno runs at a time.
-Always scale down before using `heroku run`.
+On the Eco plan, *Heroku* only allows one dyno at a time, meaning migration commands can’t run while the `web dyno` is active.

 **Bug 5:**
 Forgot to scale web dyno back up, causing H14 errors.